 We have a rehearsal and service in Chapel from 4.45-7pm every Friday during term.
 As you can see from this term's music list we have a diverse repertoire, which we sing to a good standard in a relaxed environment.
 Other perks of choir membership include a delicious (and free!)
 Formal Hall each week, post-service drinks in the SCR, and lively social activities including inter-collegiate choir football, overseas tours, and Christmas dinner cooked by the Chaplain…

 If you’re interested in joining, or want to know more, please contact Paul Burke our Director of Chapel Music, or simply come along to a rehearsal.
+You can also find our Covid guidelines here.
 We’ll look forward to meeting you!

 LMH Chapel Choir is non-auditioned and open to all.
 Choir members can choose, if they wish, to audition for a choral scholarship – about which more information can be found here.
 Our two organ scholars play a central role in running the Chapel Choir, and more widely in the musical life of LMH – more information about them and about the organ scholarships can be found here.